Overview

 University of Pennsylvania, Philadelphia.

-I am currently developing a robotic system for use in stereotactic head and neck radiosurgery and other radiation treatment modalities.
-The work involves the design of high-speed electronics, low level hardware programming, integration of image guided systems such as Vision RT and Polaris, gel dosimetry, and treatment planning.
-In addition, I am exploring solutions using artificial intelligence for improving treatment planning, quality assurance and imaging routines carried out in radiation therapy.
-My work also includes didactic training and supplemental coursework in medical physics, as well coordinating research projects for Masters students.
+At Penn, I developed a robotic system for use in stereotactic head and neck radiosurgery and other radiation treatment modalities.
+The work involved the design of high-speed electronics, low level hardware programming, integration of image guided systems such as Vision RT and Polaris, gel dosimetry, and treatment planning.
+In addition, I explored solutions using artificial intelligence for improving treatment planning, quality assurance and imaging routines carried out in radiation therapy.
+I also worked on FLASH related projects and stereotactic brain radiosurgery.
+My work included didactic training and supplemental coursework in medical physics, as well as coordinating research projects for Masters students.

 Low Energy Electron Scattering (2019-2021)